-8.2 Reversible and irreversible transformations of a black hole: the Christodoulou-Ruffini mass formula

-In 1969 Roger Penrose [374] pointed out for the first time the possibility to extract rotational energy from a Kerr black hole.
-The first example of such an energy extraction was obtained by Ruffini and Wheeler who also introduced the concept of the ergosphere [177, 370, 375], the region between the horizon of the black hole and the surface of infinite redshift.
+8.2 Reversible and irreversible transformations of a black hole: the Christodoulou-Ruffini mass formula the concept of the ergosphere [177, 370, 375], the region between the horizon of the black hole and the surface of infinite redshift.
 These works has been generalized by Denardo and Ruffini in 1973 [376] and Denardo, Hively and Ruffini in 1974 [377] to the case of a Kerr-Newman black hole.
 The process described by Denardo, Hively and Ruffini can be described as follows.
-A neutral particle P_0 approaches the black hole with positive energy \mathcal{E}0 and decays into two oppositely charged particles P_1 and P_2 whose energies are has been extracted from the black hole and deposited on P_2 .
+A neutral particle P_0 approaches the black hole with positive energy \mathcal{E}0 and decays into two oppositely charged particles P_1 and P_2 whose energies are $\mathcal{E}1 < 0$ and $\mathcal{E}2 > \mathcal{E}0$ respectively.
+P_1 falls into the black hole while P_2 is accelerated towards spatial infinity.
+Correspondingly, a positive energy has been extracted from the black hole and deposited on P_2 .
 The region around the black hole where the energy extraction processes can occur is named effective ergosphere in Refs.
 [376], [377].
 Note that, as the particle P_1 is swallowed, the black hole undergoes a transformation since its energy, angular momentum and charge change accordingly.
 When is the extracted energy maximal?
 In order to answer this question note that the energy \mathcal{E} of a particle of angular momentum Φ , charge e and rest mass e moving around a Kerr-Newman black hole and having a turning point at e is given by (see Eq.
 (8.1.15)) the quadratic equation